 How Long Does It Take To Get a Marriage Green Card?

-If you are filing an adjustment of status application to obtain a marriage green card, your time frame will depend on whether your spouse is a U.S. citizen or a U.S. permanent resident.
-It will also depend on whether you live in the United States.
+If you are filing an adjustment of status application to get a marriage-based green card, the processing time will depend on whether your spouse is a U.S. citizen or a U.S. permanent resident.
+It will also depend on whether you live in the United States or not.

-If your spouse is a green card holder and you currently live outside the United States, you will have to wait about 23-32 months or longer to get a green card.
+If your spouse is a green card holder and you currently live outside the United States… You will have to wait about 23-32 months or longer to get a green card.

 How Long Does It Take To Get Green Cards for Children?